cHoMpDiSs/JorJitsu/README.md

 </div>
 Full stack database with Python Flask PostgreSQL

-To run this fictional Jiu Jitsu school database you must first install the requirements in the requirements.txt in a virtual enviorenment like "venv".
+To run this fictional Jiu Jitsu school database locally you must first install the requirements in the requirements.txt in a virtual enviorenment like "venv".